ucsd-cse231/sp24/src/week2/index.md

 ## Setup

-Get the assignment at <https://classroom.github.com/a/1bvTt9dk>.
+Get the assignment at <https://classroom.github.com/a/P5qpkKKh>.
 This will make a private-to-you copy of the repository hosted within the course's organization.
-You can also access the public starter code [directly from this public URL](https://github.com/ucsd-compilers-s23/boa-starter) if you don't have or prefer not to use a Github account.

 ## The Boa Language